Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ### Configuration File Volume

-The CLI creates a read-only volume binding for the config file, which the PBS service needs to run.
-The Docker compose file that it creates with the `init` command, `cb.docker-compose.yml`, will be placed into your current working directory when you run the CLI.
+The program creates a read-only volume binding for the config file, which the PBS service needs to run.
+The Docker compose file that it creates with the `init` command, `cb.docker-compose.yml`, will be placed into your current working directory when you run the program.
 The volume source will be specified as a *relative path* to that working directory, so it's ideal if the config file is directly within your working directory (or a subdirectory).
 If you need to specify an absolute path for the config file, you can adjust the `volumes` entry within the Docker compose file manually after its creation.

 Since this is a volume, the PBS service container will reload the file from disk any time it's restarted.
 That means you can change the file any time after the Docker compose file is created to tweak PBS's parameters, but it also means the config file must stay in the same location; if you move it, the PBS container won't be able to mount it anymore and fail to start unless you manually adjust the volume's source location.

 ### Networking

-The CLI will force the PBS service to bind to `0.0.0.0` within Docker's internal network so other Docker containers can access it, but it will only expose the API port (default `18550`) to `127.0.0.1` on your host machine.
+The program will force the PBS service to bind to `0.0.0.0` within Docker's internal network so other Docker containers can access it, but it will only expose the API port (default `18550`) to `127.0.0.1` on your host machine.
 That way any processes running on the same machine can access it on that port.
 If you want to open the port for access across your entire network, not just your local machine, you can add the line:

 ```
 host = "0.0.0.0"